-John Agard’s Listen Mr. Oxford Don is a poem which looks at issues of language, ethnicity and immigration in a subversive and comical style.
-The poem is composed of nine stanzas of irregular length, rhyme and rhythm and the poet uses various poetic devices to subtly emphasise his frustration with the superior attitude of the “Mr Oxford Don” with regards to immigrants like himself.
+John Agard’s Listen Mr. Oxford Don is a poem that looks at issues of language, ethnicity, and immigration in a subversive and comical style.
+The poem is composed of nine stanzas of irregular length, rhyme, and rhythm and the poet uses various poetic devices to subtly emphasize his frustration with the superior attitude of the “Mr Oxford Don” with regards to immigrants like himself.
 Since the representatives of the “Queen’s English” condemn foreigners such as himself for their use of language, Agard’s rebellion will be a verbal one.
-The poem is written phonetically to reflect a Caribbean accent, and is best appreciated when read aloud, which you can listen to here and read here.
+The poem is written phonetically to reflect a Caribbean accent and is best appreciated when read aloud, which you can listen to here and read here.

 Analysis of Listen Mr. Oxford Don